-BS EN 1090-2 requires welders to be qualified in accordance with BS EN 287-1.
+BS EN 1090-2 requires welders to be qualified in accordance with BS EN ISO 9606-1.
 That standard prescribes tests to qualify welders based upon process, consumable, type of joint, welding position and material.
 Welders undertaking successful procedure tests gain automatic approval within the ranges of qualification in the standard.
-However, note that BS EN 287-1 is being replaced by BS EN ISO 9606-1.
 Welding operators are required to be approved in accordance with BS EN ISO 14732, when welding is fully mechanised or automatic.
 This standard places emphasis on testing the operator’s ability to set up and adjust equipment before and during welding.

 Welder qualifications are time limited and need confirmation of validity depending on continuity of employment, engagement on work of a relevant technical nature and satisfactory performance.
 Prolongation of a welder’s qualification depends on recorded supporting evidence demonstrating continuing satisfactory performance within the original test range, and the evidence must include either volumetric destructive testing or destructive testing.
 The success of all welding operations relies on the workforce having appropriate training and regular monitoring of competence by inspection and testing.

 [top]Inspection and testing